CodeReclaimers/neat-python/docs/module_summaries.rst

   .. note::

     This module is in a **beta** state, and still *unstable* even in single-machine testing.
-Reliability is likely to vary, including depending on the Python version and implementation (e.g., cpython vs pypy) in use; :py:mod:`checkpointing <checkpoint>` is particularly uncertain, as is any possibility of reconnecting between :term:`primary <primary node>` and :term:`secondary <secondary node>` nodes.
-Note also that this module is not responsible for starting the script copies on the different :term:`compute nodes <compute node>`, since this is very site/configuration-dependent.
+Reliability is likely to vary, including depending on the Python version and implementation (e.g., cpython vs pypy) in use and the likelihoods of timeouts (due to machine and/or network slowness).
+In particular, while the code can try to reconnect between between :term:`primary <primary node>` and :term:`secondary <secondary node>` nodes, as noted in the `multiprocessing` documentation this may not work due to data loss/corruption.
+Note also that this module is not responsible for starting the script copies on the different
+    :term:`compute nodes <compute node>`, since this is very site/configuration-dependent.

   .. rubric:: About :term:`compute nodes <compute node>`: